simonesilvestroni/m2m-website/_originalproductions/after-1989-demos.md

 ---
-layout: page
+layout: casestudy
 title: 'After 1989 Demos'
 date: '2020-11-09 10:52:30'
 last_modified_at: '2021-11-17 11:40:27'
-categories: "2020"
+year: "2020"
-tags:
+type: "Album"
+skillset:
+  - "composition"
+  - "arrangement"
+  - "instrument"
+  - "production"
-  - "case study"
+  - "reason"
-order: 4
 description: "A companion to the concept album ’After 1989‘, ’Original Demos and Outtakes‘ is a rough and unpolished partial testimony of a different approach."
-excerpt: "A companion to the concept album, <em>Original Demos and Outtakes</em> is a rough and unpolished partial testimony of a different approach."
+excerpt: "A companion to the concept album released in 2019, <em>Original Demos and Outtakes</em> is a <strong>rough and unpolished</strong> partial testimony of a different approach."
+toc: true
+featimage: true
+permalink: '/work/original-productions/after-1989-demos/'
 ---
-<p class="lead">{{ page.excerpt }}</p>
+## Release

 {% include pattern-bandcamp.html iframecode='<iframe style="border: 0; width: 100%; height: 439px;" src="https://bandcamp.com/EmbeddedPlayer/album=2694261691/size=large/bgcol=ffffff/linkcol=333333/artwork=small/transparent=true/" seamless><a href="https://music.minutestomidnight.co.uk/album/after-1989-a-trip-to-freedom-original-demos-outtakes">After 1989: A Trip To Freedom (Original Demos &amp; Outtakes) by Minutes to Midnight</a></iframe>' %}